Skip to content

 \[\frac{1}{2^{n/2}}\sum^{2^n-1}_{j=0}(-1)^{a\cdot j}|j\rangle \xrightarrow[H^{\otimes n}]{} \sum^{2^n-1}_{k=0} \left(\frac{1}{2^{n}}\sum^{2^n-1}_{j=0}(-1)^{j\cdot \left(k\oplus a \right)} \right) |k\rangle.\]

-The final expression represents a super-position over all basis states \(|k\rangle\); however, one can verify that the amplitude of the state \(|k\rangle=|a\rangle\) is simply 1, as \(a\oplus a =0\):
+The final expression represents a superposition over all basis states \(|k\rangle\); however, we can verify that the amplitude of the state \(|k\rangle=|a\rangle\) is simply one, as \(a\oplus a =0\):

 \[\begin{equation*} \left(\frac{1}{2^{n}}\sum^{2^n-1}_{j=0}1 \right) |a\rangle + \sum^{2^n-1}_{k\neq a} 0 |k\rangle = |a\rangle. \tag{1} \end{equation*}\]